Coupling (British TV series): Recording

 Despite some critics' comments, all of the laughter in Coupling was from a genuine live studio audience.
-Although artificial, canned laughter was not used, the laughter sometimes had to be tweaked during the editing process.
+Although artificial canned laughter was not used, the laughter sometimes had to be tweaked during the editing process.
 For instance, the studio audience might laugh for longer than might be expected of the home audience.
 Also, the audience's laughter decreased if a scene was shot multiple times; in these cases the laughter from an earlier take would be used.

 Moffat felt uncomfortable and powerless during the studio recording.
 Sitting in the gallery, he wrote the word 'help' repeatedly on the back of his scripts.
 In an interview for the DVD release, he says he was aware that their most successful show received the least amount of laughter from the studio audience.
 Conversely, studio audiences reacted emphatically to his previous studio sitcom, Chalk, yet it received a poor critical reception upon transmission.
 Martin Dennis would start editing from the following Monday afternoon.
 The episodes were then colour graded and dubbed with sound effects and music.

 Mari Wilson performed the song "Perhaps, Perhaps, Perhaps", written by Osvaldo Farrés and Joe Davis, to accompany the opening and closing credits.
 Simon Brint composed and arranged the incidental music.
 The title sequence, as Mark Lawson described, consists of "brightly coloured and suggestive shapes swirl around the screen: circles, curves, and angles tumble like limbs locked together in sex.
-As the names of the actors discreetly sweep across in black lettering, the bright shapes form the title: Coupling."
+As the names of the actors discreetly sweep across in block lettering, the bright shapes form the title: Coupling."
 Lawson calls the design "elegant simplicity, showing how a clever choice of theme tune can evoke an atmosphere and set a pace to which images can be cut."
 The colour scheme was changed for the fourth series, although the basic design remained.

 Characters

 Main characters

 Coupling is almost entirely based around the antics of the six main characters.
 The show was inspired by Moffat's relationship with producer Sue Vertue, to the extent that they gave their names to two of the characters.
 Coupling features no other recurring characters that last beyond a few episodes.
 In the series, "the women are mainly confident and sexually quite voracious, whilst the blokes are completely useless, riddled with self-doubt and awkwardness."

-Steve Taylor (Jack Davenport) is in the process of breaking off his relationship with Jane as the series begins.
+Steve Taylor (Jack Davenport) – He is in the lengthy process of breaking off his relationship with Jane as the series begins, while also trying to ask Susan out.
 The remainder of the series shows the development of a relationship with Susan, from dating, proposal of marriage, and as the last series concludes, becoming father to her baby.
 No reference is made to Steve's job during the series, but in a DVD commentary, Moffat mentions that Steve is, like him, a writer.
 Moffat had used the surname "Taylor" for Robert Bathurst's character in his earlier sitcom Joking Apart.